A business of any size can take advantage of the powerful platform Facebook has become to generate demand - even on a small budget.

 First, define the audience of your ad campaign.
 What’s the best practice for defining your audience?
 Find your buyer personas.

-If you have already created your buyer personas for your company, you’ll be using Facebook advertising to re going to be targeting these different personas while they are in their awareness and consideration stages of the buyer’s journey.
+If you have already created your buyer personas for your company, you’ll be using Facebook advertising to target these different personas while they are in their awareness and consideration stages of the buyer’s journey.

 Aligning your buyer personas with your Facebook advertising audiences has many benefits.
-Facebook is an ideala great platform for growing awareness of your brand, product and services., while while allowing you to providing a platform for you to also create and promote content that helps your buyer personas.
+First, Facebook is an ideal platform for growing awareness of your brand, product and services.
+Second, Facebook is a great platform to create and promote content that helps your buyer personas.

 Your Facebook advertising goal should be to educate your buyer personas to learn more about how your company can provide them with the solution to their problem, and help them move through the consideration stage of the buyer’s journey.